-- 1. The National Social Protection Policy (2014); - The Draft NSP Bill which brings together three elements basic social protection, mandatory social protection and complementary social protection, as well as the social protection institutions that coordinate and implement them.
-The Draft Bill proposes a set of institutional arrangements for the establishment of a vnational social protection system including the National Social Protection Council; the Basic Social Protection Coordination Unit; the National Social Security Agency.
+- 1. The National Social Protection Policy (2014); - 2.
+The Draft NSP Bill brings together three elements basic social protection, mandatory social protection and complementary social protection, as well as the social protection institutions that coordinate and implement them.
+The Draft Bill proposes a set of institutional arrangements for the establishment of a national social protection system including the National Social Protection Council; the Basic Social Protection Coordination Unit; the National Social Security Agency. - 3.
+The Social Protection Coordination Strategy provides a common framework and shared vision for the coordination of social protection at three different levels: policy level, programme or implementation level, and administrative level.
+The overall purpose is to ensure better levels of harmonization and coordination of social protection programmes and services as a means of ensuring a multi-sectoral approach and the strengthening of interministerial cooperation.